BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [Blockchain Usability Report](https://fioprotocol.io/wp-content/themes/fio/build/files/blockchain-usability-report-2019.pdf)

-*For blockchain to achieve its potential, the value and information represented on blockchains ultimately needs to be moved between parties for the purpose of commerce and/or utility.
-There have been many hypotheses on what blockchain “needs” for mass adoption to occur and one of recurring topics of discussion is usability.
-To understand this problem better, FIO – the Foundation for Interwallet Operability – conducted a randomized survey of over 200 crypto holders.
-These users were asked various questions regarding their frequency and experiences in transacting crypto, with the goal of unearthing some of the common issues they’ve faced.*
+*A survey of over 200 crypto holders regarding their frequency and experiences in transacting crypto, with the goal of unearthing some of the common issues they’ve faced.*

 Published in February 2019 by FIO.